larsgk/device-discovery/docs/explainer.md

 to avoid user interaction for acceptance for industry solutions.

 ### WebBluetooth devices
-Bluetooth Smart devices currently requires user interaction to discover and connect for every connection.
+Bluetooth Smart devices currently require user interaction to discover and connect for every connection.
 This will not be an acceptable solution for enterprise solutions.
-However, it would be possible to make polyfills as a temporary solution, that will require user interaction.
+However, it would be possible to make polyfills as a temporary solution that will require user interaction.

 ## Stakeholder Feedback / Opposition